pbrowne011/personal-site/content/posts/rtolcompute.md

 In 1977, Henry Warren (the author of Hacker's Delight) [published a short paper](https://dl.acm.org/doi/abs/10.1145/359605.359632) in an attempt to generalize these sorts of bit twiddling tricks.
-He gave a theorem on whether or not one can use a coding trick of this class for a given function that they want to optimize.
+He proved a theorem on whether or not one can use a coding trick of this class for a given function that they want to optimize.
 The theorem, as stated in the book (pg.
 13), is:

 > THEOREM.
 A function mapping words to words can be implemented with
 > word-parallel add, subtract, and, or, and not instructions if and only if